 The Gates of Paradise at Florence Baptistry are closed to the public, but, perhaps, open to the men of God.
-Sadly I’m not one of the righteous ones. 😀 The baptistry is an octagonal monument with three doors lavishly ornamented with religious themes.
-These doors are perfect examples of Florentine Renaissance.
+Sadly, I’m not one of the righteous ones.
+The baptistry is an octagonal monument with three doors with lavish ornaments of religious themes.
+These doors are perfect examples of the Florentine Renaissance.

 The East Door.
 This is the most famous of the three doors.
 Here, you’ll find that Lorenzo Ghiberti, the sculptor, skillfully mastered the scenes from the Old Testament.
 Each panel depicts compelling gold statues you’d never see anywhere.
-Michelangelo was so impressed by this door that he complimented it as the “Gates of Paradise.”
+Michelangelo was so impressed when he saw the door that he complimented and called it as the “Gates of Paradise.”

 The North Door.
-This portal is also made by Ghiberti.
-The Scenes, Life and the Passion of Christ are rendered here.
+This is another portal by Ghiberti.
+It shows The Scenes, Life, and the Passion of Christ.

 Museum Opera del Duomo.
 If you want to see the original doors above, visit this museum.

 Since all three doors are closed, the only way to go inside the Baptistry is by going inside the Duomo.
 Then, find the stairs that lead you down to the ticket booth.
 Be aware that there’s a limit on the number of people allowed to get inside.
 The TV screen shows the timetable that’s not full yet.
 On the day I was there, the guy behind the counter told me that the earliest ticket he could sell me was for the next morning.
 So, skipped it and, instead, I climbed the Torre de Arnolfo to see the wonderful Florence skyline.